robertduplock/scifibooks.club/content/en/reviews/star-trek-titan-over-a-torrent-sea-book-review.md

 Most of us Trekkies approach the books with a fairly forgiving, easy going attitude.
 We don't expect them to be exceptional novels.
 We just want Picard to say "engage", Janeway to drink her coffee black and Spock to raise a single eyebrow.
 Give us a bit of what we know and love, and mix that in with the big, wacky ideas.
 It can be a tough task to translate the magic of Trek to the humble page of the written novel.

+Sorry folks, but I have to give _Over A Torrent Sea_ the same score as the disasterous _Before Dishonor_.
+Good ideas let down by a lousy execution.